 - While individual counseling is provided at the PGCC, group counseling is highly encouraged to further maximize your personal growth.

 - Although there are no assurances to benefits, counseling can often lead to better interpersonal relationships, improved academic performance, solutions to specific problems, and reductions in your feelings of distress.

-- If a student is in danger of hurting themselves or others, call 9-1-1.
+- If you are concerned that a student is in danger of hurting themselves or others, call 9-1-1.

-- If you are off campus and concerned about a student, express concern to the student, encourage the student to come to the counseling center, and ask that he or she make contact.
+- If you are off campus and concerned about a student, express concern to the student, encourage the student to come to the counseling center, and ask them to make contact.